 - Wary of contact with adults.

 - Apprehensive when other children cry.

 - Exhibits behavioral extremes:

-- o Aggressiveness.
+- Aggressiveness

-- o Destructiveness.
+- Destructiveness

-- o Withdrawal.
+- Withdrawal

-- o Emotionless behavior.
+- o Emotionless behavior

-- o Extreme mood changes.
+- Extreme mood changes

-- o Attempts suicide.
+- Attempts suicide.

 - Afraid to go home, has repeated incidents of running away.

-- Fear of parents.
+- Fear of parents

-- Reports injury by parents.
+- Reports injury by parents

-- o Sometimes blames self, e.g., "I was bad and I was punished."
+- Sometimes blames self, e.g., "I was bad and I was punished."

 - Habit disorders:

-- Self-injurious behaviors.
+- Self-injurious behaviors

-- Psychological reactions (obsessions, phobias, compulsions, hypochondria).
+- Psychological reactions (obsessions, phobias, compulsions, hypochondria)

 - Wears long sleeves or other concealing clothing to hide physical indicators of abuse.

-- o Often inappropriate for season.
+- Often inappropriate for season

-- Manifests low self-esteem.
+- Manifests low self-esteem

-- Seeks affection from any adult.
+- Seeks affection from any adult

 - The child shows sudden changes in behavior or school performance.

 - Has not received help for physical or medical problems brought to the parents' attention.

 - Has learning problems (or difficulty concentrating) that cannot be attributed to specific physical or psychological causes.

 - Is always watchful, as though preparing for something bad to happen.

-- Lacks adult supervision.
+- Lacks adult supervision

-- Is overly compliant, passive or withdrawn.
+- Is overly compliant, passive or withdrawn

 - Comes to school or other activities early, stays late, and does not want to go home.

 - Is reluctant to be around a particular person.

-- Discloses maltreatment.
+- Discloses maltreatment

+- Begging for or stealing food